Dialogs Re-enacted Across Languages: Observations

-In terms of functional diversity, in the first dozen dialogs we found that we had at least 29 of the 42 dialog acts in Jurafsky {\it et al.}'s (\citeyear{swbd-damsl}) list.
+In terms of functional diversity, after collecting the first dozen dialogs we found that we already had at least 29 of the 42 dialog acts in Jurafsky {\it et al.}'s (\citeyear{swbd-damsl}) list.
 In addition, we observed many functions and forms not listed in such taxonomies, such as saliently leaving something unsaid (Appendix~\ref{appendix:example-prosody}), strongly asserting oneself (Appendix~\ref{appendix:example-spontaneous}), enacting reported speech, and expressing sympathy.
-In terms of Ward's dimensions of interaction style \cite{ward2022using}, at various times in these dialogs there appeared to be interactions at each extreme of all 8 dimensions.
+In terms of Ward's dimensions of interaction style~\cite{ward2022using}, at various times in these dialogs there appeared to be interactions at each extreme of all 8 dimensions.

-We observed that often much of the information in these utterances was conveyed largely by the prosody (Examples 2 and 3).
+We observed that often much of the information in these utterances was conveyed largely by the prosody (Appendix A.2, A.3).
 In terms of prosodic diversity, we observed examples of at least the 14 most frequent prosodic constructions of English in Ward's (\citeyear{ward-book}) listing.
 As interesting prosody is largely lacking from existing speech-to-speech translation corpora, the presence of many samples with meaningful and varied prosody is a unique strength of this corpus.
-We also did a preliminary scan over the data to judge the extent to which utterances with identical intent would differ in prosody between English and Spanish utterances.
-Somewhat surprisingly, given the literature on this topic \cite{bowen1956,ward-gallardo}, most often the differences were minor, most saliently involving lexical stress and utterance-initial and utterance-final lengthening.
-This may reflect properties of our local dialects or perhaps the ``playing it safe'' topics that most participants favored.
+We also did a preliminary scan over short fragment pairs to judge the extent to which utterances with identical intent would differ in prosody between English and Spanish utterances.
+Somewhat surprisingly, given the literature on this topic~\cite{bowen1956,ward-gallardo}, most often the differences were minor, most saliently involving lexical stress and utterance-initial and utterance-final lengthening, but see \cite{avila-ward23}.
+This may reflect properties of our local dialects or perhaps the comfortable conversational styles that most participants used.